Krenare158/SSH_Gr17/README.md

 ## Installation

-1. Clone the repository: `git clone <repository-url>`
+1. Creating the project: `npx create-react-app SSH_Gr18`
 2. Install dependencies: `npm install`

-## Setup

-1. Configure the database connection in `config/config.json`.
-2. Run the database migrations: `npx sequelize-cli db:migrate`
-3. Start the server: `npm start`

 ## Usage

 To use the application, users can navigate to the provided API endpoints to register, log in, and perform various electronic transactions.
+To do this we have chose to implemet ORM by Sequelize.

+## Setup
+1. To install Sequelize and Sequelize-CLI: `npm install sequelize sequelize-cli`
+2. To create necessary folders, such as Models and Confug: `sequelize init`
+3. To use paths whenever and where ever we want: `npm install paths`
+4. For security: `npm install fs`
+5. To install mysql2: `npm install mysql2`
+6. Configure the database connection in: `config/config.json`.
+7. Run the database migrations: `npx sequelize-cli db:migrate`
+8. To start the server: `node server.js`
+9. To start the application: `npm start`

 ## Features

 - User registration
-- User authentication
+- User login
 - CRUD operations for electronic services entities (e.g., orders, transactions, etc.)

 ## Database Schema